Ask any woman what feature she wishes she could change, and it is almost always her lips!

 Dermal fillers training is essential for nurses who want to earn their Botox and dermal fillers certification and learn injection techniques for fuller lips.

-The National Laser Institute offers CME training courses where you will learn how to administer collagen boosting treatments to help your clients achieve their desired goals.
+The National Laser Institute offers CE/CME training courses where you will learn how to administer collagen boosting treatments to help your clients achieve their desired goals.
 Each course includes didactic theory and hands-on training so that you will feel confident in administering cosmetic injection treatments.

 In the classroom, you will take part in discussions about the industry and what to expect once you become a cosmetic injector.
 Topics include: